The Food Exploration Project

 Frequently Asked Questions

 What is The Food Exploration Project?
-The Food Exploration Project is an eight session food and nutrition literacy program 6 -11 year old children that brings together highlights from Spoons Across America’s current school-based programs.
-Hands on activities include opportunities to taste new and familiar foods, learn about where food comes from via picture books, develop age appropriate nutrition and cooking skills, make simple recipes, and have fun while learning about the importance of balanced and healthy eating.
+The Food Exploration Project is an eight-session food and nutrition literacy program for 1st through 6th-grade children that brings together highlights from Spoons Across America’s current school-based programs.
+Hands-on activities include opportunities to taste new and familiar foods, learn about where food comes from via picture books, develop age-appropriate nutrition and cooking skills, make simple recipes, and have fun while learning about the importance of balanced and healthy eating.

 What age group is recommended for this program?
 The Food Exploration Project can be adapted to work with most age groups, although younger children will need more adult direction and support.
 In some cases, older children have worked with younger students after participating in their own sessions.
 Curriculum materials include suggestions for how to adapt the program for different age children.

 How is The Food Exploration Project implemented?
 Program sessions can be implemented according to the needs and schedule of your program or site.
-Some sites choose to teach classes once a week for 8 weeks, other implement the program monthly or bi-monthly over a longer period of time.
+Some sites choose to teach classes once a week for eight weeks, others implement the program monthly or bi-monthly over a longer period of time.

 Who is eligible for The Food Exploration Project?
-This program is designed to be implemented in an educational setting such as a classroom, after school program, community center, homeschool or library.
+This program is designed to be implemented in an educational setting such as a classroom or afterschool program.
 Please see below for specific information about eligibility.

 Do you offer training for The Food Exploration Project?
-This program and its accompanying materials are designed so that it can be implemented without an in-person training.
-All instructions philosophy, and methodology are included in The Food Exploration Project Curriculum Guide and Manual.
-If your site wishes to schedule an in-person training in New York City, this can be arranged for an additional fee.
+This program and its accompanying materials are designed to be implemented without in-person training.
+All instructions Spoons Across America’s philosophy and methodology are included in The Food Exploration Project Curriculum Guide and Manual.

 - Curriculum Guide with detailed lesson plans for each session